 If you or a loved one was injured in a motorcycle accident, talk to an attorney today.
 Fayetteville, Arkansas motorcycle accident lawyer Ken Kieklak may be able to help with your case.
 If you were injured, you might be entitled to compensation for your injuries, including medical costs, lost wages, and pain and suffering.
-Do not accept any settlements from the other drivers or insurance companies before talking to an attorney about what your case is worth.
+Do not accept any settlements from the other drivers or insurance companies before talking to an Fayetteville AR personal injury lawyer about what your case is worth.

 The Most Common Motorcycle Accident Injuries

 Because a motorcycle does not offer the same protection as a car, riders can face very serious injuries.
 It is vital to always wear the proper safety equipment when riding a motorcycle.
 The following injuries can often be prevented or lessened by proper safety gear: